FutureSex/LoveSounds: Singles

-Six major singles were issued from the album, led by "SexyBack" which was released on July 7, 2006, two months prior to the publication of the album.
+Six major singles were issued from the album, led by "SexyBack" which was released on July 7, 2006, two months before the publication of the album.
 Regarding the song, Timberlake surmised he did not sound like he did before.
 "SexyBack", which lacks his distinctive falsetto, is seen as a complete departure from Timberlake's recognized sound, and his management thought it might risk being unrecognizable as a "Justin Timberlake song".
 But that risk nonetheless appealed to Timberlake, who reportedly insisted to have "SexyBack" released as the album's lead single.
 Jive Records executive Barry Weiss, who initially doubted the suggestion, later told in an interview in February 2007 that albeit an "unusual record", it was a "risk that clearly paid off".

-"SexyBack" was followed with the release of "My Love" in the third quarter of 2006, and "What Goes Around...
+"SexyBack" was followed by the release of "My Love" in the third quarter of 2006, and "What Goes Around...
 Comes Around" in early January 2007.
 The single releases for the standard edition of the album spanned a year, during which time the fourth single, "LoveStoned/I Think She Knows", was released.
 When the deluxe edition was issued, the duet version of "Until the End of Time" was also released in the same month.
 The single version includes as its B-side the "Set the Mood (Prelude)", which is juxtaposed with "Summer Love" in the album's track listing.
-The European release of "Until the End of Time" omits "Set the Mood (Prelude)", and instead included "Summer Love" as double A-side.
+The European release of "Until the End of Time" omits "Set the Mood (Prelude)" and instead includes "Summer Love" as a double A-side.

 Commercially, the album's first three singles have been the most successful in the domestic music market.
 They each peaked at number one on the US Billboard Hot 100, giving Timberlake credit as the only artist to achieve such feat since R&B singer Usher accomplished four chart-topping singles between February and December 2004.
 "SexyBack" and "My Love" have since been certified multi-platinum by the Recording Industry Association of America (RIAA), an achievement that was seen as "rare" amidst free file-sharing in the Internet, which had made reaching the million mark in sales a struggle in the music industry.